Traveling Outside the U.S.

 - When you return return to the U.S. from Canada, Mexico, or an "Adjacent Island" you may be eligible for "automatic revalidation".
 Visit this webpage to learn about these special provisions.

-U.S. visas cannot be obtained here in the United States.
-You can apply for a new visa only at an U.S.consulate or embassy abroad, so be mindful of visa application procedures and the time needed for visa processing when you make your travel plans.
+U.S. visas cannot be obtained in the United States.
+You can apply for a new visa only at a U.S.consulate or embassy, so be mindful of visa application procedures and the time needed for visa processing when you make your travel plans.